We are excited to chat!

 With mobile bidding you can even start to move the items to checkout while the auction is still going, since guests will be able to access pictures and descriptions of the items on their phones.

 Not all of your attendees will walk away with items or even make a bid in the first place.

 But that doesn’t mean that they don’t still want to support your organization!

 That’s why you should offer your guests other opportunities to donate beyond just bidding.

 Providing other donation opportunities will allow guests to contribute in the way they want and increase your fundraising results!

-Check out some of our favorite additional silent auction fundraising strategies on the right.
+Check out some of our favorite additional silent auction fundraising strategies below.